uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/software_development_info.rst

 ########
 Dev Info
 ########

-    WRITE THIS...
+This chapter should include all the useful information that you will need to make contributions to the ``dvmdostem`` project.

 ******************************
 Languages, Software Structure
 ******************************
-    WRITE THIS

-    Core is C++, utils python,Tutorial are ipynb, shell scripts for some utils, make, etc
-    Write this section...
+The core model (``dvmdostem``) is written in C++, while most of the supporting tooling is written in Python.
+There are also an assortment of bash scripts, R code, and IPython Notebooks floating around for various tasks.

+The core code is compiled with a basic Makefile.
+This documentation is written in reStrutured Text and Sphinx and is also compiled with a Makefile.

 *************
 Documentation
 *************

-There are several places that you will find information about ``dvmdostem``:
+There are several places that you will find information about ``dvmdostem``, each with a different type of info:

- * README file(s)
+ * README file(s) - overviews of a repository or project.
+Used as a rough introduction, installation instructions and links to other resources.
  * This document (which is the formatted output of the ``.rst`` source files).
+   The document is split into several chapters:

+    - :ref:`"Model Overview"<model_overview:Structure>` - narrative, scientific
+      description of the ``dvmdostem`` model.
+    - :ref:`"Running"<Running_dvmdostem:Practical>`- info and examples for hands on use of the model.
+    - :ref:`"Dev Info"<software_development_info:Documentation>` - (this
+      chapter) which contains all the other programming, usage and workflow information for hands on work with the model.
+    - Several other chapters, available in the table of contents.

    It is likely that you are reading this document where it has been published online; if you build the documentation locally, then by default, the output ends up in ``docs_src/sphinx/build/html``.
- * The ``--help`` flag for dvmdostem and many of the scripts in the ``scripts/`` directory.
+ * The ``--help`` flag for ``dvmdostem`` and many of the scripts in the ``scripts/`` directory.
+This info is generally specific usage information for the given tool.
- * Comments in the code.
+ * Comments in the code are helpful for implementation details.
  * Github wiki (hopefully deprecated soon).
- * The ``docs_src/*/html`` folders after running Doxygen or Sphinx.

-Each of these locations has a different sort of information you might find
-there:

- * README files are overviews of a repository or project.
-Used as a rough introduction, installation instructions and links to other resources.
- * This document which has several chapters:
-      - :ref:`model_overview<model_overview:Structure>`
-         which is a  narrative, scientific description of the ``dvmdostem`` model.
-      - :ref:`Software Development Info<software_development_info:Documentation>`
-        (this chapter) which contains all the other programming, usage and workflow information for hands on work with the model.
-      - :ref:`Running dvmdostem<Running_dvmdostem:Practical>` with info and
-        examples for hands on use of the model.
-      - Several other chapters, available in the table of contents.
- * The ``--help`` flags generally have usage information for software at hand.
+This may end up being a home for assorted tutorials and examples.

 In a perfect world most of the comments in the code will eventually be formatted in such a way that they can be picked up by tools such as Doxygen